aznashwan/github-autolabeler/README.md

 </td>
 <td>

-Will get created and managed on Repositories.
+Will get created and managed at the Repo level.
-Needs to be manually set by users on PRs/Issues.
+Will need to be manually set by maintainers on PRs/Issues.

 </td>
 </tr>